Funded Projects

 Summary:

 The HEALthy Brain and Child Development National Consortium (HBCD-NC) will establish a normative model of developmental trajectories over the first 10 years of life.
-All sites in the HBCD-NC will carry out a common research protocol and will assemble and distribute a comprehensive research dataset to the scientific community.
+All sites in the HBCD-NC will carry out a common research protocol and will assemble and distribute a comprehensive and well curated research dataset to the scientific community at large.
 The HBCD-NC will collect neural, behavioral, physiological, and psychological measures, as well as biospecimens, to characterize neurodevelopmental trajectories.
 Most participants will be recruited in the second trimester of pregnancy, with a smaller subset recruited at birth, and followed for the first 10 years of life.
-The University of Maryland College Park study site is midway between Washington, DC, and Baltimore, Maryland, and will recruit a diverse sample of mother-infant pairs from across the region.
+The Children’s Hospital of Los Angeles study site will enroll participants from across the Greater Los Angeles region, where the prevalence of legal and illegal non-opioid drug use is high, enabling researchers to recruit from diverse, high-risk populations.

 NOFO Title: HEAL Initiative: HEALthy Brain and Child Development Study (Collaborative U01- Clinical Trial Not Allowed)